×

 2. Declan

 If you need to do a double take when you see a name, chances are it's not one that will last forever.
-Although Declan is a name that certainly works in this modern time, we're not sure it's here to stay.
+Although Declan is a name that certainly works in this modern time, we're not certain it's going to last.
 It's got a trendy feel to it more than anything else.

 3. Saylor